HarishKannaRG/TodoApp/README.md

         to = "/index.html"
         status = 200

-2. The env file has localhost related details for security.
+2. The env file in springboot has localhost related details for security.
 To connect it to railway app and netlify, get the environment variables configured in render.